 Phenology researchers often use digital cameras (such as those that are part of the PhenoCam Network) that take regular repeated images of plant canopies to monitor changes in greenness throughout the year.
 The PhenoCam Network is a cooperative continental-scale phenological observatory that uses digital repeat photography to track vegetation phenology in a diverse range of ecosystems across North America and around the World.
 Imagery and data are made publicly available in near-real-time through the PhenoCam webpage: http://phenocam.sr.unh.edu/.

-This is an open ecological forecasting challenge to forecast spring green-up of the common greenness index (gcc), as measured by digital cameras at various deciduous broadleaf NEON sites.
-The forecasts will be forecasts of daily mean gcc (specifically the 90% quantile called the gcc_90, which has been shown to be more robust).
+This is an open ecological forecasting challenge to forecast spring green-up of the common greenness index (gcc), as measured by digital cameras at various deciduous broadleaf NEON sites and the fall color change and leaf drop (gcc and the red index - rcc) The forecasts will be forecasts of daily mean gcc (specifically the 90% quantile called the gcc_90 or rcc90, which has been shown to be more robust).
 The sites include Harvard Forest (HARV), Bartlett Experimental Forest (BART), Smithsonian Conservation Biology Institute, (SCBI), Steigerwaldt Land Services (STEI), The University of Kansas Field Station, KS (UKFS), Great Smoky Mountains National Park (GRSM), Dead Lake (DELA), and National Grassland (CLBJ).

 NOAA Global Ensemble Forecast System weather forecasts for each NEON site is provided for teams to use: https://data.ecoforecast.org/minio/drivers/noaa/

 Teams must provide access (minimum of URL, but ideally a script) to any additional data they wish to use to all teams in the challenge.
 Teams of various career stages and disciplines are encouraged to submit forecasts.

 4.3 Data: Targets: